+Step Action

-Step Action 1 Does the customer require total caregiver intervention because they neither perform nor indicate the need for toileting most of the time? • If YES, STOP.
-Give the customer a score of 4. • If NO, continue to step 2.
-2 Avoid accidents by using a toileting schedule because they do not indicate the need for toileting?
+1 Does the customer require total caregiver intervention because they neither perform nor indicate the need for toileting most of the time? • If YES, STOP.
+Give the customer a score of 4.

+If NO, continue to step 2.

+2 Does the customer:

 AND Require hands-on assistance to complete or perform the task most of the time?
 If YES to both questions, STOP.
 Give the customer a score of 3.
 If NO to either question, continue to step 3.